 On the next step, you will have to work on the concept and branding for your cafe business.
 Start by identifying the niche that will set your cafe apart from the restaurant down the street.
 Is it the homemade pastries or the cosy reading nook that will be the draw for your visitors?

-Design a memorable logo that reflects your niche and cafe personality.
+Create a logo that reflects your niche and cafe personality.
 Choose a few colours that would best represent what your cafe is about.
 You could use earthy, warm tones to evoke a feel of cosiness, energetic hues for warmth and light colours, or calming blues and greens for an air of cool refreshment.

 Develop a memorable tagline that your customers can instantly associate with your cafe.
 Your tagline should give your customers a friendly welcome and tell a bit of your cafe’s story at the same time – “Home Away from Home” or “Tired?
 Let’s Brew.”
 It should sum up the promise of your cafe – “Artisanal Brews, Locally Roasted.”
 Also, tell the backstory of your cafe – people love connecting to a narrative.